 Chocolate & Flavored Milk

 What's your favorite flavor of milk?
-Is it French vanilla, caramel, the ever-popular chocolate or one of the many other flavors now available?
-Whatever flavor tickles your taste buds, read on to find out why this sweet treat is as good for you as it is delicious.
+Is it strawberry, banana, root beer or the ever-popular chocolate?
+Whatever flavor tickles your taste buds, find out why this nutrient-rich beverage is as good for you as white milk.

 Just the Facts

 - Is flavored milk as nutritious as white milk?

 Yes, flavored milk contains the same nine essential nutrients as white milk.
 Flavored milk provides calcium, protein, vitamin D, Vitamin A, Vitamin B12, potassium, phosphorus, riboflavin and niacin.
 In comparison, beverages like soda and fruit drinks provide mostly added sugar.

 - Is flavored milk packed with sugar?
 Is sugar associated with hyperactivity?